s183578/41934-Advanced-BIM-Group-22/A5_ProjectReflection/readme.md

 ### Process of developing the tool
 - Did the process of the course enable you to answer or define questions that you might need later for thesis?

-The process of the course has definitely support the progress in future BIM-related work.
+The process of the course has definitely supported the progress in future BIM-related work.
 Wherever the case is to develope smarter tools for BIM use or working with BIM models in general.
 However based on our limited time with this course it is unlikely that it will enable us to answer or define questions that we would use for our thesis.

 - Would you have preferred to have been given less choice in the use cases?